Vexcited/discord-alexa-skill/README.md

 You can follow [this tutorial/template from Replit](https://blog.replit.com/replexa) to create your Alexa skill, and replace their repository by mine.
-Copy `.env.sample` to `.env`, adjust it, point the skill endpoint to your repl URL, import intents and enjoy.
+Copy `.env.sample` to `.env`, give [your account Discord token](https://gist.github.com/Vexcited/94b9691653195d6ce3b9df6bc8dabe0f), give your Alexa Skill ID then point the skill endpoint to your repl URL, import intents and enjoy.

 ### Intents and languages